coriolus/Snake-game/README.md

 ## Snake game
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This is a snake game made in C using Windows API calls for terminal control (Windows 10 or 11 is necessary to play)
+This is a snake game made in C using Windows API calls for terminal control

 ![Screenshot from the game](snake.png)